LiMinggang/madedit-mod/README.txt

 New: Enhancement on Results(Delete items, collapse items) #138
 New: Improve syntax highlight function for non-English language Text file #142
 Fix: A bug in the "quick search bar" #143
-Update translation
+Fix: A bug in replace all introduced by code change for #119 Update translation

 Mod v0.4.0